Scroll Top

 Have you considered Meermin or Skolyx?
 The former has great value, albeit is made in China while the latter is also Swedish and I feel they are a tiny bit better.

-Another good option is Herring from England.
-Check out this (filtered for UK 9.5) and they are on clearance.
+Another good option is Herring from England. and they are on clearance.

 Edit: Sorry if you are in the UK don’t forget that Sweden (including me!) have 25% VAT.
 Make sure to check things before checking out!